-Kennedy Baptist College is a co-educational school catering for students from Year 7 to Year 12.
-The College has a 'non-discriminatory, open enrolment' policy, welcoming applications for enrolment regardless of race, gender, religion or ability.
-Affiliation with a church is not a prerequisite for enrolment, however, students and parents must recognise that the College maintains a Christian ethos and accept that teachers interpret knowledge from a Christian perspective.
+Kennedy Baptist College has a ‘non-discriminatory, open enrolment’ policy, welcoming applications for enrolment regardless of race, gender, religion or ability.
+Affiliation with a church is not a prerequisite for enrolment, however, students and parents must recognise that the College teaches the required curriculum while maintaining a Christian ethos and accept that teachers interpret knowledge from a Christian perspective.

 The aim of this policy is to:

-- inform parents/guardians and students of their obligations on enrolment
+- inform parents/guardians and students of their obligations on enrolment; and

 The College seeks to enrol children who are committed to engage in the academic program we offer, who demonstrate energy and enthusiasm to participate in College activities, and whose families understand and are supportive of the College mission, values and ethos.

-We accept all application for enrolments.
+We accept all applications for enrolment.
 Submission of an application does not guarantee a place.
-All applicants are assessed against the criteria noted in this Policy.
+All applicants are assessed against the criteria noted in this policy.

-Placement preference is given to pre-enrolled siblings of existing College families.
+Preference placement is given to siblings of existing College families.
 For new families, placements are offered in chronological order of registration.
 The date of receipt of application for registration is therefore a major factor when deciding offers of places at the College.

 Entry Year Levels for New Students

 Our entry year level is Year 7.
-We will consider applications for entry to other years if places are available.
+We will consider applications for entry into other years if places are available.

 As we have a limited number of places to offer, it is often necessary for applications to be waitlisted.
-Once we have offered all of the available places we will refer to a waiting list of those applicants still seeking a position at the College to make further offers of enrolment if vacancies become available.
-Priority will be given as noted in Our Selection Criteria.
+Once we have offered all available places, we will refer to a waiting list of those applicants still seeking a position at the College to make further offers of enrolment if vacancies become available.
+Priority will be given as noted in our Selection Criteria.